gcdeng/crypto-trading-bot-dca/README.md

 A cryptocurrency trading bot to place buy orders by your portfolio.

-If we run it in a cronjob service in further then it will become a [DCA](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) bot.

 Only support FTX for now, we will support more exchanges in the future.

 ## Environment